Cancer or Infection? How Can I Tell?

 Subareolar Abscess.
 According to Dr. Susan Love’s Breast Book, an abscess can form behind the nipple and need draining.
 Symptoms are similar to mastitis, but the red, swollen area will be in the areola area, not spread across the breast.
 These abcesses can be a complication of mastitis or can form on their own when ducts in the milk glands or nipples are blocked.
 Dr. Love says these infections can recur about 40% of the time, especially in women who smoke, so once you are diagnosed with a subareolar abscess, you will need to be vigilant in case it comes back.

-Redness and breast rashes can also signal some sort of skin issue, such as a fungal infection, so the above list is not a complete catalog of every possible problem.
-If you have any of the above symptoms, you need to see your doctor for two reasons: you will probably need an antibiotic, and you need to have inflammatory breast cancer ruled out.
+Redness and breast rashes can also signal other sorts of skin issues, such as a fungal infection, so the above list is not a complete catalog of every possible problem.
+If you have any of the above symptoms or other breast changes, you need to see your doctor for two reasons: you will probably need an antibiotic, and you need to have inflammatory breast cancer ruled out.